dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 <b>insecure = True :</b> NSX Manager server certificate is not verified.

-subnet_prefix = 24 : The size of the IP Pools for the namespaces that will be carved out from the main "K8S-POD-IP-BLOCK".
+<b>subnet_prefix = 24 :</b> The size of the IP Pools for the namespaces that will be carved out from the main "K8S-POD-IP-BLOCK".
 Whenever a new K8S namespace is created a /24 IP pool will be allocated from that IP block.

 <b>use_native_loadbalancer = True :</b> This setting is to use NSX-T load balancer for K8S Service Type : Load Balancer.
 Whenever a new K8S service is exposed with the Type : Load Balancer then a VIP will be provisioned on NSX-T LB attached to a Tier 1 Gateway dedicated for LB function.